 Saturday, May 10th, 2014 by Tim Lanoue

-The Iron Condor strategy is a controlled risk and non-directional bound strategy that has the main function of generating a small volume of profits when the targeted asset is displaying relatively low volatility.
+The Iron Condor Trading Pattern is a controlled risk and non-directional bound pattern that has the main function of generating a small volume of profits when the targeted asset is displaying relatively low volatility.
 In order to better grasp the concept of this idea, it is a combination of bull and bearish spreads set for the same expiry time.

 Iron Condor Profit & Risk Limitations

 In order to receive maximum profit when using this profit the asset must expire between the strikes and puts of our trades.
 While the maximum loss with this trading pattern occurs when the stock price of the asset falls equal too or below the lower strike of the put purchase, which would be the second trade we placed, or equal to the higher buy call, which is the last trade that we place.